Fear, and Loathing in Las Vegas: History

 On 13 May 2015, the band released a new limited singles "Starburst" and "Struggle to Survive".
-A few days after the release of "Starburst", the band announced on their official site that they would be releasing their fourth studio album this autumn including the two main songs from their last two singles, "Starburst" and "Let Me Hear".
+A few days after the release of "Starburst", the band announced on their official site that they would be releasing their fourth studio album that autumn including the two main songs from their last two singles, "Starburst" and "Let Me Hear".
 On 12 August, the band released a new PV for the song "Cast Your Shell" which also was included to the album.
 On 16 August, they announced the title of the album as being Feeling of Unity which was released on 30 September 2015.

 In 2017, the band signed onto a new label with Warner Music Japan.
 On 2 April 2017, the band announced on their official site the trailer for their new single, "Shine" on 23 June.
 On 26 May, they released a trailer for a PV for the song "Shine" with the full version being released the following month.
 The second single "Return to Zero" was released on 11 July.
 On 11 October, an PV was released for their new song "LLLD" which is featured on their newest fifth studio album New Sunrise.
 On 23 October, they released another new PV titled "The Sun Also Rises" which is the final track of the album.
 New Sunrise was released 25 October 2017 and includes the songs "Shine" and "Return to Zero".

 On 31 January 2018, the band released a new PV for the song "Keep the Heat and Fire Yourself Up" which is also the opening for the anime Hakyū Hōshin Engi.
 The full single was released 2 May 2018.
 The band also provided "The Gong of Knockout" for the second opening for Netflix and TMS Entertainment's anime adaptation of Baki the Grappler in 2018.
 On 30 June, their official website announced that the guitarist, Sxun had left the band due to personal circumstances.